Don't worry, thankfully you aren't required to properly pronounce the name of the Tsuglagkhang Complex to get inside!

 - Remove your shoes before entering the temple area.

-- Photography is not allowed inside of the temple.
+- Photography is never allowed inside of the temple itself

 The Tibet Museum